dennisdup/ihealth/README.md

 # ihealth

 Clinic check in management system using vue and laravel.
-Cross platform integration
+Cross platform integration using quasar.

-## Preliquisite
+## Prerequisite

 REQUIREMENTS FOR Laravel 5.8, for reference see https://laravel.com/docs/5.8/installation REQUIREMENT FOR Quasar , for reference see https://quasar.dev/quasar-cli/installation